Amidst the Alaskan brown bear.

 The Nature of Pack Creek

 From its headwaters 4000 feet above sea level, Pack Creek descends rapidly to the ocean salt water in upper Seymour Canal.
 Sediments are deposited at its mouth, creating a 400-acre estuary.
-These mudflats are an important source of food for many animals, including bears, which feed on clams, shellfish and other creatures.
+These mudflats are an important source of food for many animals, including bears, which feed on clams, shellfish and other creatures throughout the summer.

-The Pack Creek ecosystem is home to more than just brown bears; Admiralty Island contains the highest concentration of bald eagle nests in the world.
+The Pack Creek ecosystem is home to more than just brown bears.
+The wilderness world of Pack Creek contains endless opportunities for inspiration and discovery.
+Admiralty Island contains the highest concentration of bald eagle nests in the world.
 Other birds, mammals and marine life thrive in this rich ecosystem of old growth rain forest and coastal marine environments.

 The Pack Creek Bear Viewing Area is within a federally designated Wilderness Area.
 This means there is limited development on site.
-Upon arrival, a Forest Service or Alaska Department of Fish Game ranger will greet you as you disembark the plane or boat into 8-16 inches of water on the beach.
-There are outhaul lines to moor kayaks and tenders.
-Once you have been oriented by a ranger you can choose to walk the beach to the viewing spit where a ranger is stationed or hike about one mile to an observation tower and spend time enjoying the wilderness.
+There is no dock or restrooms.
+You can choose to walk the beach to the viewing spit or hike about one mile to an observation tower and spend time enjoying the wilderness.

 No humans or bears have ever been harmed at Pack Creek.
 In order to maintain this record and perpetuate quality bear viewing opportunities, all visitors must strictly follow Pack Creek protocols.
 These behavior protocols perpetuate patterns that maintain a safe and stress free environment for the bears who make Pack Creek their home, and creates the unique opportunity for visitors to witness bears in their natural environment, unbothered by human presence.

-Between July 5 and August 25, permits are limited: only 24 visitors are allowed per day.
+Permits are limited: only 24 visitors are allowed per day between April 1 and September 30.
 Half of the 24 permits available are for public purchase, the other half are reserved for commercial companies to provide guided tours to Pack Creek.

 What to expect

-You can choose to walk the beach to the viewing spit overlooking Pack Creek where a ranger is stationed or hike one mile to the observation tower and spend time enjoying the wilderness.
+You can choose to walk the beach to the viewing spit or hike one mile to the observation tower and spend time enjoying the wilderness.
 The viewing spit not only overlooks the salmon rich stream but also gives unobstructed views of tidal flats and sedges meadows.
 The observation tower, nestled in an old growth forest, overlooks Pack Creek providing an aerial view of the activities in the stream.

 The Pack Creek Bear Viewing Area is within a Wilderness Area.
 This means there are no facilities on site: no restroom, no shelter from the elements and no cell phone service.
-Food is allowed at Pack Creek so it is recommended to bring a lunch if you plan to stay all day.
-However, food is restricted to the entrance site and it is important to store all food in the bear-proof lockers provided upon leaving this area.
+Food is restricted to the entrance site and it is important to store all food in the bear-proof lockers provided upon leaving this area.

 For generations the bears of Pack Creek have witnessed many visitors come and go.
 Most visitors behave in a consistent and predictable manner causing the bears to become accustomed to human presence.
 Unlike most bears that do not have regular exposure to humans, Pack Creek bears frequently see predictable behavior from humans each summer, allowing them to continue their normal behaviors without being disturbed by our presence.
 This behavior is delicate as bears are extremely sensitive to people in unfamiliar areas, human movement and noise.
 Following the rules will provide a more enjoyable and safer experience for your group as well as all those after you.